Next Stop Wonderland: Release

 The film, which cost $1 million to make, was an audience favorite at the Sundance Film Festival in 1998.
 A bidding war among studio distributors resulted in Miramax Films paying $6 million for the film's North American distribution rights.
-The film grossed only $3.3 million during its theatrical release.
+The film grossed $3.3 million during its theatrical release.

+Home media

+The film was released on VHS in 1999, and also received a 2001 US DVD release from Buena Vista Home Entertainment, a home video arm of Miramax owner The Walt Disney Company.
+It also received a Region 2 DVD release in the UK.

+In 2010, Miramax was sold by The Walt Disney Company (their owners since 1993), with the studio being taken over by private equity firm Filmyard Holdings that same year.
+Filmyard sublicensed the home video rights for several Miramax titles to Echo Bridge Entertainment, who re-released Next Stop Wonderland on DVD in 2012, with new artwork.
+Miramax was then taken over by Qatari company beIN Media Group during March 2016.
+In April 2020, ViacomCBS (now known as Paramount Skydance) acquired the rights to Miramax's library, after buying a 49% stake in the studio from beIN.
+Next Stop Wonderland was one of the 700 titles Paramount acquired in the 2020 deal.
+The film was later made available on Paramount's free streaming service Pluto TV.

 Soundtrack

 The film's soundtrack is scored by Claudio Ragazzi with various renditions by Vinicius Cantuaria, Arto Lindsay, and Bebel Gilberto.
 It was released on Verve Records.

 Reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 73%, based on 45 reviews, and an average rating of 6.8/10.
 The website's critical consensus reads, "Endearing performances create characters you care about".
 On Metacritic, the film has a score of 71 out of a 100 based on reviews from 19 critics, indicating "generally favorable reviews".

 Rita Kempley of The Washington Post wrote: "It's the individual characters, so carefully crafted, who count, as opposed to a tidy conclusion".
 Variety's Todd McCarthy wrote that Next Stop Wonderland is "Low on plot but high on charm and personality", adding that "[it']s a sly, hand-crafted indie that is very alive and attentive to its characters' feelings and foibles".
 Stephen Holden of The New York Times said that "Next Stop Wonderland isn't really much more than a beautifully acted, finely edited sitcom, but it creates and sustains an intelligent, seriocomic mood better than any recent film about the urban single life".